Akil Baddoo Player Props: Tigers vs. Guardians

-Akil Baddoo -- batting .242 with three doubles, four walks and two RBI in his past 10 games -- will be in action for the Detroit Tigers versus the Cleveland Guardians, with Tanner Bibee on the hill, on May 8 at 6:10 PM ET.
+Akil Baddoo -- with a slugging percentage of .406 in his past 10 games, including three extra-base hits -- will be in action for the Detroit Tigers against the Cleveland Guardians, with Peyton Battenfield on the mound, on May 10 at 1:10 PM ET.

-He racked up two hits (going 2-for-5 with a double and an RBI) in his last game against the Cardinals.
+He reached base in all three of his plate appearances (3-for-3) in his last appearance against the Guardians.

 Akil Baddoo Game Info & Props vs. the Guardians